 Step 6.
 Understand infrastructure failure points

-Most of the WLAN infrastructure will be a mystery to the actual Wi-Fi clients, but there is value in understanding some common high-level failure points on the infrastructure side.
+Most of the WLAN infrastructure is a mystery to Wi-Fi clients, but there is value in understanding some common high-level failure points on the infrastructure side.
 In well-administered network environments, most of the following should be monitored closely with various automated tools.
 As mentioned earlier, most Wi-Fi problems tend to be single-user in nature, but those mentioned here will generally be felt by multiple clients.

 - If a wireless environment is underbuilt, APs may get overwhelmed by high client counts or just a few clients doing high-bandwidth applications.
 Either way, if you are on a congested AP, you may get a strong wireless signal but unusable speed.